cmapdx/Nutanix/FlowAutomation/BulkAddressBookLoader/README.md

 * config.json contains the PC IP and user details for logging in, can also have Log file override details
 * address.txt contains the name on the 1st line, description on 2nd line, and 3rd line and above are IPs

-Script was tested with PC 2024.1.0.1, Powershell 5
+Script was tested with PC 2024.1.0.1, Powershell 7

+This requires PS 7